hari-enugolu/Savvy-Assignment/savvy-assignment/README.md

-A weather app that allows us to search the city name and get the weather deather details onClick of the Get Weather button
+A weather app that allows us to search the city name and get the weather details onClick of the Get Weather button.